Goncalo-Almeida/cable-translation-api-interview/README.md

 - No integration tests, although it has a test class ready with Testcontainers to test from endpoint to DB
 - No concurrency considerations other than the ones provided by the DB and the `@Transactional` annotation
 - No transaction isolation and propagation considerations, using default values.
-- The project is not dockerised and can't run locally with `docker-compose up`
 - Monitoring
 - CI/CD pipeline
 - Authentication and authorisation